 Any employer who files Form IR56G will also need to withhold all further payments to the employee from the date of filing IR56G.
 The employer will then need to provide a copy of IR56G to the leaving employee; that’s because the employee will need a copy of IR56G to show IRD proof of tax clearance.

 Leaving employee will only receive a “Letter of Release” once he/she fully settles all remaining tax responsibilities before departing the country.

 Once the “Letter of Release” is granted, the employer may request for it and then make the final payment (previously withheld) to this leaving employee.

 A good payroll & HR platform can help you auto-complete all five IR56 forms

 As an employer in Hong Kong, there are many obligations to fulfil.
 However, there are tools (even free ones!) that may help you navigate through Hong Kong’s payroll and tax regulations.

 Talenox ensures that you never miss out on these obligations.
 With the five tax forms available on our platform, we can help to auto-prepare these forms according to your employee records and salary details.
 You can then file or upload the forms electronically via IRD, or print them out for mailing.
 Payroll and tax records are always kept in our system for your reference.

 Our price plans start at HKD$0.
 With a Talenox FREE Plan (it’s really free), you may generate and export Form IR56B for free.

-To generate the other three forms, you may upgrade your subscription.
+To generate the other four forms, you may upgrade your subscription.
 Our price plans are always transparent and commitment-free.
 Generate your Form IR56B now.